Why is child protection at the heart of peacekeeping?

 In many conflict-ridden countries, peacekeeping missions are the largest actor on the ground and their contribution is vital to protecting children.

-The Security Council has addressed this issue since 1999 and the protection of children in conflict has been included in the mandates of peacekeeping operations since 2001.
-In these past ten years peacekeeping operations have helped release thousands of child soldiers and advocate for legislative reform.
+The Security Council has addressed this issue since the late ‘90s, requesting the Secretary-General in Resolution 1261 (1999) to ensure that “personnel involved in United Nations peacemaking, peacekeeping and peace-building activities have appropriate training on the protection, rights and welfare of children”.
+The protection of children in conflict has been included in the mandates of UN peacekeeping operations since 2001.
+In their tireless efforts to implement the child protection mandate, UN peacekeepers have – among others - helped release thousands of child soldiers and provided vital technical support to legislative reforms aimed at strengthening national child protection system.

 How is UN Peacekeeping protecting children?